 A common mistake is assuming that all products and tools suited for 3B hair care will work universally.
 The effectiveness of these options always depends on the individual hair texture and condition.
 It’s advisable to explore various options and discover what specifically aligns with your hair’s unique needs.

 If you try something that doesn’t suit you, try another option until you find your best solution.
 That is the only way to get the best results and hair care routine personalized to your hair.

 You may also want to check out my post on protein-free deep conditioners if you need a list of deep conditioners without protein.

-Collapsible Hair Diffuser Attachment – everyone needs a diffuser, and this is perfect for traveling and stores away easily, and with no assembly required.
+Collapsible Hair Diffuser Attachment – all curly hair needs a diffuser.
+It is perfect for traveling and stores away easily with no assembly required.

-Kiss 1875 Watt Ceramic Tourmaline Salon Bonnet Hair Dryer – take your deep conditioning sessions to another level with this bonnet hair dryer!
-It’s also great for drying your hair or doing a protein treatment with the aphogee two-step protein treatment.
+Kiss 1875 Watt Ceramic Tourmaline Salon Bonnet Hair Dryer – take your deep conditioning sessions to another level with this bonnet hair dryer that is not only great for drying your hair but it is also great for doing a protein treatment with the ApHogee Two-Step Protein Treatment.

 Denman D31 Free Flow Styler 7 Row – this styling brush has rows of staggered round-ended nylon pins to create definition and shape.

 Crocodile clips – these are perfect to use while styling, blow drying, cutting, etc. It has springs that allow it to automatically adjust to any amount, thickness, or type of hair.

 Microfiber towel – helps to minimize frizz and breakage.
 This towel is gentle and better for your curls than a cotton one.